The Story of Jali Style Indian Carving

 The shadows created by the Jali creates interesting patterns on the floor and Jali is also used as a decorative feature in it's own right, the designs can be geometric or floral.
 Jali screens are also used so that the viewer on the balcony can look unseen down onto the courtyard below.
 Often the women's quarters of palaces would have balconies decorated with Jali to allow the women to remain hidden while they were able to watch the activities below.

 Artisans have developed the carving techniques to produce Jali craft items and wooden screens in marble and wood with the same characteristics of semi transparency.
-The images below are of a beautiful marble Jali screen and an old wooden Jali mirror.
+The image below is of an old wooden Jali mirror.